perrelet/sassy/README.md

 ## Variables

 By default only the following variables are defined, however others may be added via the `sassy-variables` filter.
+See [Integrations](#integrations) below.

 ```php
 [